Rank-Dependent Utility, Tax Evasion, and Labor Supply

-Eide, Erling, Kristine von Simson and Steinar Strøm
+Eide, Erling, Kristine von Simson og Steinar Strøm